AMIA bombing: Alleged assassinations of perpetrators

 In January 2014, Yitzhak Aviran, who had been Israel's ambassador to Argentina at the time, claimed in an interview with a Spanish-language Jewish newspaper that most of the perpetrators of the attack had been tracked down and killed by Mossad, Israel's secret service, saying "a majority of those responsible for the act are no longer alive, and we took care of this on our own."
 Aviran's statements caused concern in Argentina, whose Foreign Minister, Héctor Timerman, accused Israel of having thus "prevented the gathering of new evidence that could shed light on the affair."
 Argentina also summoned the Israeli chargé d'affaires to ask for explanations about Aviran's statements.
 For its part, the Israeli government, through its own Foreign Ministry, dismissed Aviran's claims as "complete nonsense."

-Other opinions

-According to a report in The Nation, the author claims that James Cheek, United States Ambassador to Argentina at the time of the bombing, told him, "To my knowledge, there was never any real evidence [of Iranian responsibility].
-They never came up with anything."
-The hottest lead in the case, he recalled, was an Iranian defector named Manoucher Moatamer, who "supposedly had all this information."
-But Moatamer turned out to be only a dissatisfied low-ranking official without the knowledge of government decision-making that he had claimed.
-"We finally decided that he wasn't credible," Cheek recalled.